 A software engineer who believes good ideas can change the world.

-Open source technologies are powerful enablers for sharing knowledge and providing opportunity to all peoples irrespective of economic stratum.
+Open source technologies and standards are powerful enablers for sharing knowledge and providing opportunity to all peoples irrespective of economic strata.
 Leveraging useful technologies including open source can help reduce stress on societies and can be used to build more sustainable economies.

-Alolita is interested in seeing more change and transparency in organizations and nations by leveraging open source with its collaborative knowledge model.
+Alolita is interested in seeing more change and transparency in organizations and nations by leveraging open source, open standards and collaborative knowledge models.
 Her experience has taught her the importance of being a “knowledge bridge” to help lower barriers, to create new markets and to increase awareness of new ideas.
 She has worked on many projects to enable “positive change via open technologies” in the US, the Indian subcontinent, and Asia.
-She believes that open source, open standards, open data and content in every language can generate unbounded opportunity for development of innovative technologies and can generate continuous economic prosperity.
+She believes that open source, open standards, open data and content in every language, in every region can generate unbounded opportunity.
+Adoption and development of open, innovative technologies can generate continuous economic prosperity and opportunity for everyone.

 At Amazon Web Services (AWS), Alolita has led AWS’ open source observability engineering and provided product vision for projects including OpenTelemetry, Prometheus, Open Metrics, Cortex, Grafana, FluentBit as well as downstream products including AWS Distro for OpenTelemetry (ADOT) and managed services for Prometheus and Grafana.
-She has led open source strategy and engineering as well as ecosystem development for AWS search services products such as Open Distro for Elasticsearch (now known as OpenSearch).
-She has led open source strategy, collaboration and engineering across several technology areas including observability, search, analytics using machine learning and NLP.
-She was instrumental in establishing Amazon’s open source initiatives including opensource.amazon.com and opensource.aws, aws.github.io as part of Amazon’s core open source team.
+She has led open source strategy, engineering and ecosystem development for AWS search services products such as Open Distro for Elasticsearch (now known as OpenSearch).
+She has led open source strategy, collaboration and engineering across several technology areas including observability, search, data analytics using machine learning and NLP.
+She has been instrumental in establishing Amazon’s open source programs and initiatives including opensource.amazon.com and opensource.aws, aws.github.io, AWS credits program for open source projects, open source compliance, and security best practices as part of Amazon’s core open source team.

-Prior to AWS, she has managed engineering teams to build web products and services for front-end and multimedia engineering, internationalization and localization architecture and development, NLP at organizations including IBM, PayPal, Twitter and Wikimedia Foundation.
+Prior to AWS, she has managed engineering teams to build web products and services for front-end features engineering, internationalization and localization architecture and development, NLP at organizations including IBM, PayPal, Twitter and Wikimedia Foundation.
 Please see her LinkedIn profile for more details.

 She holds Bachelors and Masters degrees in Computer Science.
 She also completed post-graduate work towards a Ph.D in Computer Science at the George Washington University in Washington D.C.